Empyreal96/easy-build-nt5/README.md

 - Just copy to the same folder as 'razzle.cmd', double-click, it will ask for UAC, detect if user is 32 or 64 bit, then loads razzle + easy-build

 - Run 'easy-build.cmd chk' from a shortcut to launch Debug builds

+- Run 'easy-build64.cmd' to start the AMD64 build

 - **What can it do?**